-Practical Law’s compliance training survey is still open.
+Practical Law’s compliance training survey is still open [survey now closed].
 Enter by 8 October 2019 to benchmark your organisation’s own approach and (for UK residents) the opportunity to enter a prize draw for a chance to win one of ten £25 Amazon vouchers (subject to terms and conditions).

 Among other things, the survey looks into:

 - Which topics are included in organisations’ risk & compliance training programmes in 2019?

 - Who is responsible for creating and delivering training: is it the legal and compliance team(s); HR; learning & development – or someone else?

 - What other types of training would respondents like to be offered by their organisation?

 - What makes training excellent – or terrible?

 For more background on why we are conducting this survey, see the launch blog.